electron/electronjs.org-old/_docs/development/debug-instructions-windows.md

     - /docs/v1.0.0/development/debug-instructions-windows/
     - /docs/v1.0.1/development/debug-instructions-windows/
     - /docs/v1.1.0/development/debug-instructions-windows/
+    - /docs/v1.1.1/development/debug-instructions-windows/
     - /docs/latest/development/debug-instructions-windows/
 source_url: 'https://github.com/electron/electron/blob/master/docs/development/debug-instructions-windows.md'
-title: "Debugging Electron in Windows"
+title: "Debugging on Windows"
 ---

-# Debugging Electron in Windows
+# Debugging on Windows

 If you experience crashes or issues in Electron that you believe are not caused by your JavaScript application, but instead by Electron itself, debugging can